 The information you provide to us will be treated as confidential.
 We may disclose your information to other third parties who act for us for the purposes set out in the policy or for purposes approved by you, including to suppliers who provide marketing, financial and IT services.

-Most of your information will only be stored within the UK and EEA however we do use the services of third party providers for some of our marketing activities.
+Most of your information will only be stored within the UK however we do use the services of third party providers for some of our marketing activities.
 See their privacy policies:

 We will only retain your personal information for as long as necessary to fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 To determine the appropriate retention period for personal data, we consider the amount, nature, and sensitivity of the personal data, the potential risk of harm from unauthorised use or disclosure of your personal data, the purposes for which we process your personal data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 SCQF contains links to other sites not affiliated with SCQF.
 These sites have their own policies and practices with respect to online privacy, and SCQF cannot be responsible for the privacy practices or the content of these unaffiliated web sites.